Returning to Soccer Island

 - If participating in a Mini session (ages 2-3), we ask that only one family member per child be present on Soccer Island

-We will closely monitor all communication from the CDC and WHO, as well as local authorities, for safety updates.
+We are closely monitoring all communication from the CDC and WHO, as well as local authorities, for safety updates.
 As we learn more, and if needed, we’ll adjust our operations accordingly.
 Our goal is to provide an opportunity for children to enjoy Soccer Shots, with friends, in a safe environment.
-Please be on the lookout for future communication from your local program about their plans to launch on-field programs.
+Please be on the lookout for future communication from your local program about their plans for the upcoming season.

 We appreciate your trust in us, as well as your patience and flexibility as we work through this situation as a strong, unified community.